-Students who participate on Sutton Trust may be eligible for a "guaranteed offer".
+Students who participate on STEP may be eligible for a "guaranteed offer".
 It is important that you understand what this means and particularly, what it does NOT mean.

-Simply having a place on Sutton Trust does not mean you are automatically eligible for a guaranteed offer.
-In order to qualify for the Sutton Trust guaranteed offer, you must:
+Simply having a place on STEP does not mean you are automatically eligible for a guaranteed offer.
+In order to qualify for the STEP guaranteed offer, you must:

 - Successfully complete the programme.
-This means attending all compulsory events and activities, as well as completing the academic assignment. - Submit a satisfactory UCAS form and complete the application process as normal within the right application year, this includes being able to meet any subject specific grade requirements, admissions tests, or interviews as relevant to your chosen course. - Be classified as a 'home' student when you apply to the University being given a place on Sutton Trust does not mean this assessment has taken place.
+This means attending all compulsory events and activities. - Submit a satisfactory UCAS form and complete the application process as normal within the right application year, this includes being able to meet any subject specific grade requirements, admissions tests, or interviews as relevant to your chosen course. - Be classified as a 'home' student when you apply to the University being given a place on STEP does not mean this assessment has taken place.
 See 'Home student' above.

 Please be aware that it is the offer that is guaranteed, not the place at University.
-The guarantee therefore is that you will be made an offer if you apply to Durham University for your Sutton Trust subject/department.
+The guarantee therefore is that you will be made an offer if you apply to Durham University for one of your STEP departments and are taking any subject specific requirements for your chosen course.
 This does not mean you are guaranteed a place.
 It is important that you understand that you are still required to achieve the grades set out in the offer in order to confirm your place.
 College allocation is separate to this process and is therefore not guaranteed.